Yehongqiu-lab/ConformalPrediction-on-SkinCancer-DeepLearning-ImageClassifiers/README.md

 2. Building and deploying medium-scale machine learning pipelines (1–10M parameters).
 3. Utilizing the new GPU cluster "MSBC" in the UC Davis Statistics Department for computational tasks.
 ## Acknowledgments:
+The team member for the project are: **Yehong Qiu, ChiChun Chen, Savali Sandip Deshmukh, Shivani Sanjay Suryawanshi, and Sriharshini D**
 We extend our gratitude to Prof. Ricardo Masini for his insightful lectures and guidance throughout this project.
 We also thank Michael Berger, Head of AI Insurance at Munich Re, for his inspiring seminar.
 His discussion on applying Conformal Prediction in designing insurance plans for companies selling black-box AI tools provided valuable industry context.

 Becides, we referenced:
 1. https://github.com/Woodman718/FixCaps